fermads/flextext/README.md

     $('.selector').data('flexTextConfig').cutText;

 ##### Why there is some other css on the selector?
-Some CSS is required for this to work and will be set automatically
+Some CSS is required for flexText to work and will be set automatically
 ```css
 {
   overflow-y: hidden,